Table of Contents

 - Numeric Entry

 - Multiple Choice – Select One or More Answers

 Now that you have an overall idea of what the GRE math syllabus is, it’s time we move to some common mistakes that people make.
-Avoid these mistakes and you’ll learn how to score 170 in GRE.
+Avoid these mistakes, and you’ll learn how to score 170 on GRE.